scrapy-plugins/scrapy-playwright/README.md

 By default, outgoing requests include the `User-Agent` set by Scrapy (either with the `USER_AGENT` or `DEFAULT_REQUEST_HEADERS` settings or via the `Request.headers` attribute).
-This could cause some sites to react in unexpected ways, for instance if the user agent does not match the Browser being used.
-If you prefer to send the `User-Agent` from the Browser, set the Scrapy user agent to `None`.
+This could cause some sites to react in unexpected ways, for instance if the user agent does not match the running Browser.
+If you prefer the `User-Agent` sent by default by the specific browser you're using, set the Scrapy user agent to `None`.

 ## Receiving the Page object in the callback